JoeyyScott/Gamer-Supplies/TESTING.md

         | ![Checkout Page Screenshot](docs/images/testing/userstories/checkout.png) |

 + As a **Registered User**, I want to receive a purchase confirmation email.
-    + After a successful checkout, the user will receive an email to confirm their order with a link to view the full order details.
+    + After a successful checkout, the user will receive an email confirming their order with a link to view the full order details.
-    + After a successful checkout, the user will be directed to ```checkout_success.html``` which will display all their order details
+    + After a successful checkout, the user will be directed to ```checkout_success.html``` which will display all their order details.

         | _Email Confirmation_ |
         |:--------------------:|